-Materiality is the concept applied to determine if errors, omissions or misrepresentations in information could affect an assessment statement regarding GHG, sustainable development and/or transformational impacts.
-Materiality is a discrepancy or difference between the reported impacts and the impacts that could have been reported following the proper application of the guidance.
+Materiality is the concept applied to determine whether errors, omissions or misrepresentations in information could affect an assessment statement regarding GHG, sustainable development and/or transformational impacts.
+Materiality is a discrepancy or difference between the reported impacts and the impacts that would have been reported following the proper application of the assessment guide.
 It has quantitative and qualitative aspects.

 When assessing quantitative materiality, a materiality threshold is established.
 Errors, omissions or misrepresentations are considered to be material if they cause the estimated results to be overestimated or underestimated by more than the threshold allows.
-Materiality of misstatements is considered individually and in aggregate with all misstatements.
+Materiality of misstatements is considered individually and in aggregate (with all misstatements).
 Some items may also be material by their omission.
-For example, a user makes a small error in calculating the GHG emission reductions of a policy.
-The error results in an overstatement of GHG emission reductions by 12% compared to what the estimate would have been if the error were not made.
-This discrepancy is significant enough that GHG emission reductions overstate those achieved beyond the established 10% materiality threshold.
-This error is considered material and the verifier would require the user to correct the error.
+For example, a user makes a small error in calculating the GHG emissions reductions of a policy.
+The error results in an overstatement of GHG emissions reductions by 12% compared with the estimate if the error had not been made.
+This discrepancy is large enough that GHG emissions reductions overstate those achieved beyond the established 10% materiality threshold.

+This error is considered material, and the verifier would require the user to correct the error.

 When assessing qualitative materiality, the reviewer determines whether the assessment conforms to the eligibility or applicability criteria of the guidance, methods, tools or requirements being applied.
 Some qualitative discrepancies can be considered material.
-While the ICAT series of guidance provides a flexible approach and does not set eligibility or applicability criteria, other external guidance, methods, tools or requirements that the user is following may do so.
+The series of ICAT assessment guides provides a flexible approach and does not set eligibility or applicability criteria, but other external guidance, methods, tools or requirements that the user is following may do so.

 In determining whether to apply the concept of materiality, users should consider the aspects that are needed to achieve their objectives.
-While the materiality concept is commonly applied to GHG impact assessments, it can be applied for sustainable development or transformational impacts as well.
+Although the materiality concept is commonly applied to GHG impact assessments, it can also be applied for sustainable development or transformational impacts.